Kaleido: Open-Sourced Multi-Subject Reference Video Generation Model: Experiments

 \subsection{Main Results}

-\textbf{Quantitative Results} Table~\ref{tab:main} summarizes the quantitative comparison of our method against both closed-source and open-source models.
+\textbf{Quantitative Results} Table \ref{tab:main} summarizes the quantitative comparison of our method against both closed-source and open-source models.
 Across the five conventional metrics adopted from VBench, our model achieves competitive performance, particularly excelling in \textit{Subject Consistency} and \textit{Aesthetic Quality}.
-In terms of motion smoothness, background consistency, and imaging quality, our method closely matching top closed-source models.
+In terms of motion smoothness, background consistency, and imaging quality, our method closely matches top closed-source models.
 For task-specific metrics, our method demonstrates clear advantages.
 We obtain the highest score on \textit{S2V Consistency}~(0.723) and \textit{S2V Decoupling}~(0.319), indicating that our model more faithfully preserves subject identity from reference images while better disentangling background information.
 To further assess fine-grained identity preservation in human subjects, we evaluate face similarity on a curated human test subset using two face recognition metrics: \emph{FaceSim-cur} and \emph{FaceSim-arc}.
 Results are shown in Table \ref{tab:facesim}.
 Our model achieves the highest average face similarity among all open-source approaches, and slightly outperforms the closed-source Kling, demonstrating strong ability to maintain precise facial identity.

-In addition to automatic metrics, we conduct a user study evaluating four key aspects: Video Quality, Prompt Alignment, S2V Consistency and S2V decoupling.
-As illustrated in Figure~\ref{fig:userstudy}, human raters consistently prefer our \textit{Kaleido} model over both open-source and closed-source models.
+In addition to automatic metrics, we conduct a user study evaluating four key aspects: Video Quality, Prompt Alignment, S2V Consistency, and S2V Decoupling.
+As illustrated in Figure \ref{fig:userstudy}, human raters consistently prefer \textit{Kaleido} over both open-source and closed-source models.
 Notably, Kaleido achieves the highest ratings in \textit{Video Quality}, \textit{S2V Consistency}, and \textit{S2V Decoupling}, further confirming the superiority of our approach from a human-centric perspective.